Compassionate Dementia

 My mission is simple: to make caregiving less overwhelming, more empowering, and always rooted in compassion and dignity.

-As a certified Positive Approach to Care® (PAC™) Dementia Care Trainer and educator (GPA®-certified too), I have the privilege of working with healthcare professionals, home care teams, and family care partners.
+As a certified Positive Approach to Care® (PAC™) Dementia Care Trainer and educator (GPA® and U-First-certified too), I have the privilege of working with healthcare professionals, home care teams, and family care partners.
 My workshops aren’t lectures — they’re interactive, dynamic, hands-on sessions designed to provide you with invaluable tools, practical skills, and the confidence to navigate each stage of dementia with compassion and clarity.

 In our time together, you will gain insights:

-The complexities of dementia and brain change — what’s happening, and how it affects day-to-day life, enhancing your understanding and empathy.
+The complexities of dementia and brain change — what’s happening and how it affects day-to-day life — enhance your understanding of the parts of the brain and vision changes.

 Normal vs. not-normal aging — learning to distinguish between typical aging signs and indications that may require attention if it's something more (medications; sleep issues, etc.)

-Practical PAC® skills and tips — equipping yourself with Positive Approach® communication strategies and the gentle Hand-under-Hand® technique to nurture connection and support.
+Practical PAC® skills and tips — equipping yourself with Positive Physical Approach®, Positive Action Starters, communication strategies and the gentle Hand-under-Hand® technique to nurture connection and support.
+Six Pieces of the Puzzle and why knowing “About Me” is crucial to the relationship.

 Warning signs and early diagnosis — appreciating the critical importance of recognizing changes early, enabling timely interventions that help make a difference.